 If your body is dehydrated, chances are your skin is feeling pretty dehydrated too, so it’s important to keep your hydration levels up, especially if you can feel dry lips coming on.

-Although its super tempting to lick your lips when they’re feeling dry, try to resist!
-Saliva can dry out the lips and make them cracked and itchy.
+Although it's super tempting to lick your lips when they’re feeling dry, try to stop yourself from doing it!
+Saliva can dry out your lips and make them cracked and itchy.